BeyondATC/BeyondATC_Wiki/docs/support/faq.md

     The Supporter's Pack is a pack that you can buy to support the development of BeyondATC.
 We give access to the experimental branch as a 'thank you' to our users so you get something fun in return for your donation.
 What the experimental branch is NOT is a paywall for features.
 All features that start in experimental will end up in the public branch.
 So we want to encourage all users to think of the Supporter's Pack in this way - please do not purchase the Supporter's Pack to get a single feature.
 Do so only if you want to support our development.

 ??? info "Is BeyondATC powered by AI?"
     We use the latest in AI technologies to process your voice, decide what the ATC should do, and generate highly realistic responses with AI voices.
-However, to keep the program affordable we do not use a LLM (Large Language Model) such as Gemini or ChatGPT.
+We are implementing a LLM to make communication more natural with ATC.

 ??? info "Does BeyondATC require an active internet connection?"
     Yes, our voices use cloud-based technology and require an active connection to work.